-What is it?
+What is chronic fatigue syndrome?

 What are the symptoms?

 Of the large cluster of possible symptoms, fatigue is obviously the predominant feature.
 This may be chronic and persisting, or relapsing, coming and going unpredictably.
 It is frequently overwhelming and may immobilize the patient.
 The fatigue is often exacerbated by even minor exertion, although sometimes the exhaustion will be delayed anything up to 24 hours after the exercise.
-Other possible symptoms include a feeling of weakness and heaviness of the limbs, poor memory and concentration, sleep disturbance, depression, mood swings, muscle and joint aches and pains, lymph gland swelling, recurrent viral infections, blurred vision, dizziness, nausea, bloating, constipation and diarrhea.
+Other possible symptoms include a feeling of weakness and heaviness of the limbs, poor memory and concentration, headaches, sleep disturbance, depression, mood swings, muscle and joint aches and pains, lymph gland swelling, recurrent viral infections, blurred vision, dizziness, nausea, bloating, constipation and diarrhea.
 All of these symptoms may fluctuate.

 What causes it?

 The cause of CFS is unknown.
 It is likely that there is no single underlying disease process in those diagnosed with the condition.
 The onset is usually fairly abrupt rather than gradual, and may sometimes follow a viral infection (such as glandular fever).

 The contributing factors of Chronic Fatigue Syndrome are -

 - An imbalance of gut flora associated with infestation with unfriendly bacteria and candida.